-The Camaron Project covers an area of approximately 130 sq kms and is located at moderate elevation to the north of the Vallecillo project and some 20 kilometres south of the town of Vicuna, inland from La Serena.
-Hampton Chile holds 100sq kms of tenements in its own right and has an option to purchase 100% of the remaining 30 sq km of tenements.
+The Camaron Project covers an area of approximately 130 km2 and is located at moderate elevation to the north of the Vallecillo project and some 20 km south of the town of Vicuna, inland from La Serena.
+Hampton Chile holds 100sq kms of tenements in its own right and has an option to purchase 100% of the remaining 30 km2 of tenements.